giantswarm/teleport-tbot/README.md

 ## Release process

+Please follow the standard Giant Swarm release process.

-1. Merge you changes to main branch, ensure CHANGELOG is updated.
+1. Merge you changes to `main` branch, ensuring the CHANGELOG is updated.
-2. Create release branch `main#release#VERSION` where VERSION can be `major`, `minor`, `patch`
+2. Create a release branch named `main#release#VERSION`, where VERSION can be `major`, `minor`, or `patch`.
-3. Merge the Release PR
+3. Merge the Release PR.

 ## Credit
 - https://github.com/gravitational/teleport